 What will be your contribution to the profession?

 Clearly you have an interest in being such a well-educated nutrition professional, or you wouldn’t be reading this now.
 We commend you!
 Perhaps you’re interested in practicing in a clinical setting; or perhaps your contribution will be in a corporate, athletic or retail environment.
 You may even have the greatest impact as an educator, or by writing books or articles to enlighten the public about the importance of nutrition in their lives.
-Although HUHS cannot guarantee your employment as a nutrition professional, we can guarantee that you’ll receive a quality nutrition education to help you on your career and life path.
+Although HUHS cannot assure your employment as a nutrition professional, we can assure that you’ll receive a quality nutrition education to help you on your career and life path.

 Following is a list of possible career paths that a diploma or degree from HUHS may take you: